OpenWines/openwines.github.io/src/data-models.md

 Exposing a Semantic ressources using a SPARQL endpoint would mean setting up a not a widely spread kinfd of software.
 We assume choosing an Hypermedia-Driven Web API as a better endpoint, offering the possibilities of a Linked Data based information architecture.

-We a re actually studying the opportunity of an adoption of Hydra Core Vocabulary, a vocabulary for Hypermedia-Driven Web APIs.
+We are actually studying the opportunity of adopting Hydra Core Vocabulary as a vocabulary for an Hypermedia-Driven Web API.

 Some refs: